On minimal non-sofic and $\omega$-non-sofic groups: Preliminaries

 \begin{proof} Suppose that every countable subgroup of $G$ is sofic.
 Let $F \subseteq G$ be finite and let $\varepsilon>0$.
 Then the subgroup $\langle F\rangle$ generated by $F$ is countable, hence sofic.
 By Theorem~\ref{soficapprox}, there exists an $(F,\varepsilon)$-approximation for $\langle F\rangle$, and therefore for $G$ on the set $F$.
 Since $F$ and $\varepsilon$ were arbitrary, Theorem~\ref{soficapprox} implies that $G$ is sofic.
 This contradiction shows that $G$ contains a countable non-sofic subgroup. \end{proof}

 In particular, Proposition \ref{loc} shows that soficity is a local property.
 For that reason, we may restrict our attention to countable groups.
-Indeed, by \cite[Theorem 2]{elsza2}, every countable hyperlinear group is sofic, while by \cite[Proposition 2.2.5]{CapraroLupini2015}, every countable discrete sofic group is hyperlinear, so in the countable setting the two notions coincide, although we will not use this fact in the present paper. \begin{prop} Let $G$ be a minimal non-sofic group.
+Indeed, by \cite[Theorem 2]{elsza2} or by \cite[Proposition 2.2.5]{CapraroLupini2015}, every countable discrete sofic group is hyperlinear.
+One may also discuss \textit{minimal non-hyperlinear groups}, but we will not do that in the present paper. \begin{prop} Let $G$ be a minimal non-sofic group.
 Then the following hold: \begin{enumerate} \item $G$ is finitely generated.
-In particular, $G$ has maximal subgroups. \item $G$ has no nontrivial amenable quotients.
+In particular, $G$ has maximal subgroups. \item $G$ has no non-trivial amenable quotients.
 In particular, $G$ is perfect. \item $G$ has maximal normal subgroups. \end{enumerate} \end{prop}

 \begin{proof} \begin{enumerate} \item By Proposition~\ref{loc}, the group $G$ is countable.
 Suppose that $G$ is not finitely generated.
 Write

 and let

 Then each $G_i$ is finitely generated and proper, hence sofic by minimality.
 Since $G$ is the direct limit of the groups $G_i$, Proposition~\ref{temel} implies that $G$ is sofic, a contradiction.
 Therefore, $G$ is finitely generated.